 Antibiotics will be given if the cyst or sinuses are infected.

-Surgery is generally done to remove a branchial cyst to prevent complications, such as repeated infections.
+Surgery is generally indicated to remove a branchial cyst to prevent complications, such as infections.

 Surgery is usually successful, with good results.